Last updated on August 31, 2023

 In-network providers have a negotiated price for services set with your health plan, and your insurer will pay its responsibility according to the plan.

-In-network providers have to bill your health plan directly, which means you will only owe your pre-determined copay or deductible at the time of care.
-Your insurance plan will collect any coinsurance, or the percentage of the bill that you are responsible for paying, from you later.
+In-network providers have to bill your health plan directly, which means you will only owe your predetermined copay or deductible at the time of care.
+Your insurance plan will collect any additional coinsurance, the percentage of the bill you are responsible for paying, later.